radcamp/radcamp.github.io/Kigali2023/setup.md

 ![png](images/ipyrad-CleanTerminal.png)

 Now, we're ready to look at the data and start the analyses!

+## Advanced VM access (for the curious)

+If you want to actually log in to the VM directly to mess with it yourself you can use 'Start->Normal Start' and then log in with this username/password.

 **Command Line Access to the VBox image:** If you want to actually log into the VM the username/password are: